Kardashian Sisters Read Texts From Kris Jenner On Jimmy Kimmel’s ‘Celebrities Read Texts From Their Mom’

-On Thursday’s episode of Jimmy Kimmel Live, the talk show host decided to include a segment to honor upcoming Mother’s Day, entitled “Celebrities Read Texts From Their Moms.”
-The segment, a spin-off on his “Celebrities Read Mean Tweets,” featured Kardashian sisters Kourtney, Khloe, and Kim as they read aloud texts from their mom Kris Jenner, reported the Daily Mail.
+On Thursday’s episode of Jimmy Kimmel Live, the talk show host decided to include a segment to honor upcoming Mother’s Day, titled “Celebrities Read Texts From Their Moms.”
+The segment, a spinoff on his “Celebrities Read Mean Tweets,” featured Kardashian sisters Kourtney, Khloe, and Kim as they read aloud texts from their mom Kris Jenner, reported The Daily Mail.

 The text message that the sisters read was from Kris to her eldest daughter Kourtney.
-The momager asked, “Can you come over for dinner tomorrow at 7?,” to which Kourtney decided not to respond.
-However, Kris didn’t let her daughter off the hook so easily, following up the next day with “You never answer me, I asked do you wanna come for dinner at 7?.”
+The momager asked, “Can you come over for dinner tomorrow at 7?” to which Kourtney decided not to respond.

+However, Kris didn’t let her daughter off the hook so easily, following up the next day with “You never answer me, I asked do you wanna come for dinner at 7?”

 Khloe interjected to call her mom “aggressive.”
 However, the messages didn’t end there.
-The next day, the mother-of-six texted yet again, “I hope you will come for dinner.”
+The next day, the mother of six texted yet again, “I hope you will come for dinner.”

 After Kourtney admitted that she didn’t respond to any of her mother’s texts, commenting that she just kept forgetting, her two sisters expressed their surprise, with Khloe condemning Kourtney for being rude.